 - Keep checking for lameness.

-- Check to see he is not getting exhausted, loosing interest and not working.
+- Check to see if he is not getting exhausted, losing interest and not working.

 - He may be lying down a lot which should be investigated - give him a week off if you have another bull available.